The University of North Dakota has always been ahead of its time.

 - Grand Forks, North Dakota

-- Higher Learning Commission
+- Higher Learning Commission (HLC)

 Facts About UND

-Data provided by University Analytics and Planning.
+Data provided by University Analytics & Planning.

 Every accredited college or university offers education, but not every school prepares students to make a real impact the way UND does.
 UND is increasingly regarded as one of the top academic and research institutions in the nation.
 In fact, the National Science Foundation ranks UND #151 in the nation.